Thermal transport of confined water molecules in quasi-one-dimensional nanotubes: Results

 We explore the radius dependence of $\kappa$ in a system with constant $L=10 \, \mathrm{nm}$, the point at which $\kappa$ almost plateaus, to provide a detailed clarification of the influence exerted by the extent of liquid confinement in a quasi-one-dimensional system.
 As mentioned above, the structure of water molecules is classified into three types (To be precise, at around $R=0.65 \, \mathrm{nm}$, a structure is at the transition point from a single layer to a double layer, where the inner layer of the double layer becomes a single chain.
 However, since the value of thermal conductivity is close to that of a double-layer structure, both are treated as a double layer in this paper).
-Water molecules forming a single-layer structure exhibit significantly higher thermal conductivity than the other two structures (shown in Fig.~\ref{fig:fig3}a).
+Water molecules forming a single-layer structure exhibit significantly higher thermal conductivity than the other structures (shown in Fig.~\ref{fig:fig3}a).
 The thermal conductivity for bulk systems measured in experiments and numerical simulations using the SPC/E water model at similar temperatures is about $0.6-0.85 \, \mathrm{W/m\: K}$ \cite{huber2012new, romer2012nonequilibrium, alkhwaji2021selected}.
 The thermal conductivity can be at least $10 \, \mathrm{\%}$ higher than these values when the water molecules are in a single-layer structure and can be lower in other structures conversely.
-Moreover, comparing $\kappa$ in each structure, it tends to be higher at a smaller radius of CNT.
-This tendency is especially noticeable in a single-file structure.
+Moreover, comparing $\kappa$ especially in the single-file structure, it tends to be higher at a smaller radius of CNT.